avive/karmacoin-docs/README.md

-# Subnet docs
+# KarmaCoin docs

-This docs web app is built using [Docusaurus 2](https://v2.docusaurus.io/).
+This repository contains the full source code for the KarmaCoin docs web app which is available at https://karmaco.in.
+It is built using [Docusaurus 2](https://v2.docusaurus.io/).

 ## Installation